All Episodes

 I didn't see it.

-Yeah I think it was the Ides of March or some such thing.
+Yeah, I think it was the Ides of March or some such thing.

-And if the first third of the movie was how the Democrat Party was so blown out of the water by Operation Chaos.
+And the first third of the movie was how the Democrat Party was so blown out of the water by Operation Chaos.

 They were paranoid of it.

-So I think they probably would engage in something but but in in truth I think the the greatest threat well hard to name one I think the biggest problem potential problem for Hillary and the Democrat and all those powerful forces is overconfidence.
+I think the biggest problem, potential problem for Hillary and the Democrat and all those powerful forces is overconfidence.

 I think they're going to end up believing the polls that show that right now the only Republican that beats Hillary is Marco Rubio.

-And that's going to change I think presidential preference polls right now are a little premature.
+I think presidential preference polls right now are a little premature.

-They're not that instructive because it's too far out and we don't even really have nominees now so it's just interesting trends and talking points for people that live and die with polls but I don't think it tells us a lot as opposed to the polls now in Iowa New Hampshire,
+So it's just interesting trends and talking points for people that live and die with polls, but I don't think it tells us a lot.

-they're getting closer and closer to having uh results that you can trust because we're close now and the people voting in those cockey and the New Hampshire primary and so forth are thinking about it more seriously now.
+And the people voting in those Cokey and the New Hampshire primary and so forth are thinking about it more seriously now.

-If we get it in January, it's going to be even more intense in that regard.
+And if we get it in January, it's going to be even more intense in that regard.

 But I think if Democrats, if Trump's a nominee, they think they're going to skate.